port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/entity-page.md

 ### Related entities

-By default, all directly-related entities in the same direction will automatically appear in this table.
+By default, all related entities in the same direction will automatically appear in this table.
 This is true for both forward-related and backward-related entities.
 Indirectly-related entities will not appear.

 :::info Default table columns
 By default, the `related entities` table will display the following columns for each entity: